10 Benefits Of Neem Oil | What Is Neem Oil?

 Neem oil has anti-bacterial and anti-fungal benefits that kill microscopic organisms.
 You can boost the effectiveness of your OTC anti-fungal cream by adding a few drops of neem seed oil, or you can try using neem oil on its own to fight ringworm, athlete's foot, and nail fungus.
 Understand that you must use pure Neem consistently and over a long period to see positive results in fighting off fungus.

 Neem oil is packed with antioxidants that condition hair, prevent hair loss, and soothe a dry, itchy scalp.
-Neem oil can help support healthy hair follicle growth and division of skin cells.
+Neem oil for hair can help support healthy hair follicle growth and division of skin cells.
 The consistent application can promote thicker and healthier hair growth.

 Neem oil contains rich fatty acids that help lock in moisture into hair, keeping it hydrated and smooth.
 If your scalp is often inflamed, neems anti-fungal properties can help soothe inflammation and dry itchy skin.